sparkfunX/Buzzard/README.md

   Passing the `-c` flag will run buzzard.py in collection mode.
 Instead of passing a comma-separated collection of strings, you may pass the path to a text file containing the strings that you wish to generate.
 In collection mode, each tag can be generated with its own properties.
 An example collection.txt may be found in the ./tests/ directory

+  ## STDOUT Print Mode

+  If this argument is specified, the output will be written to stdout instead of a file.
+This is handy for piping to clipboard, etc.